om-secadvice/NLP-Calculator/README.md

 # NLP-Calculator
-A single sentence arithmetic calculator.
+A NLP based arithmetic calculator developed in python programming language to process natural language and then evaluate the expression